dasoldasol/dasoldasol.github.io/_posts/EBS.md

   - when you create an EBS volume in an Availability Zone, it is automatically replicated within that zone only to prevent data loss due to a failure of any single hardware component.
 After you create a volume, you can attach it to any EC2 instance in the same Availability Zone.
   - it is the **EBS snapshots**, not the EBS volume, that has a copy of the data which is stored redundantly in **multiple Availability Zones.**
   - **EBS volumes** only exist in a **single availability zone** while **EBS snapshots** are available in **one AWS region**.

+- You are working for an investment bank as their IT Consultant.
+You are working with their IT team to handle the launch of their digital wallet system.
+The applications will run on multiple EBS-backed EC2 instances which will store the logs, transactions, and billing statements of the user in an S3 bucket.
+Due to tight security and compliance requirements, you are exploring options on **how to safely store sensitive data on the EBS volumes and S3**.
+Which of the below options should be carried out when storing sensitive data on AWS?
+(Choose 2)
+  - **A1) Enable Amazon S3 Server-Side or use Client-Side Encryption**
+  - **A2) Enable EBS Encryption**
+  - **Using AWS Shield and WAF** : is incorrect because these protect you from common security threats for your web applications.
+However, what you are trying to achieve is securing and encrypting your data inside EBS and S3.

+- You are working for a tech company that uses a lot of EBS volumes in their EC2 instances.
+An incident occurred that requires you to delete the EBS volumes and then re-create them again.
+What step should you do **before you delete the EBS volumes**?
+  - **A) Store a snapshot of the volume.**

+- A global online sports betting company has its popular web application hosted in AWS.
+They are planning to develop a new online portal for their new business venture and they hired you to implement the cloud architecture for a new online portal that will accept bets globally for world sports.
+You started to design the system with a relational database that runs on a single EC2 instance, which requires a single EBS volume that can support up to **30,000 IOPS**.
+In this scenario, which Amazon EBS volume type can you use that will meet the performance requirements of this new online portal?
+  - **A) EBS Provisioned IOPS SSD(io1)**
+  - Remember that the dominant performance attribute of SSD is **IOPS** while HDD is **Throughput**.